ravishankarkumar/officialcto/docs/interview-section/design-principles/single-responsibility-principle.md

 - Tested with `main` method for different payment types.

 ## Real-World Application
 Imagine refactoring a payment processor for an e-commerce app, where SRP separates payment processing, validation, and logging into distinct classes.
 This ensures that changes to one responsibility (e.g., adding a new payment type) don’t affect others (e.g., logging), improving scalability and testability.

-SRP—paired with patterns like Dependency Injection (Section 3, Lecture 14)—demonstrates your ability to mentor teams on modular design.
+In interviews, SRP is often tested with questions like: *“How would you refactor a God Class?”* A strong answer is to split responsibilities into multiple classes using SRP, then enhance with patterns like **Strategy** (Section 3, Lecture 10) or **Dependency Injection** for real-world maintainability.

 ## Practice Exercises
 Apply the Single Responsibility Principle with these exercises: